Kirkdale

 During the Roman period, Kirkdale was in the Roman hinterland.
 By the late Roman period, Kirkdale was probably part of a stable, well regulated area with dispersed settlement, probably dependent on major villa based estates such as at Beadlam and Hovingham.

-There have been structures in the area dating to the Roman period, such as the Roman villa at Beadlam, 2 km west of Kirkdale, discovered in the 1960s.
+There have been structures in the area dating to the Roman period, such as the Roman villa at Beadlam, only 2 km west of Kirkdale, discovered in the 1960s.
 The region around Beadlam was administered from the Roman town of Isurium Brigantum (modern Aldborough, near Boroughbridge).

-· Since most of the population of Roman Britain lived in the countryside, it is likely that sites like Beadlam would have played an important part of the rural economy and had goods to trade with larger settlements such as Malton or Aldborough.
+Beadlam probably sat at the centre of a working estate that provided its owners with an income.
+Comparable estates show evidence for arable farming and pasture, the management of woodlands, quarrying and various industrial activities.
+Many of the buildings at Beadlam show evidence of metalworking.
+Since most of the population of Roman Britain lived in the countryside, it is likely that sites like Beadlam would have played an important part of the rural economy and had goods to trade with larger settlements such as Malton or Aldborough.

-· Compared to the south of Roman Britain, the north was largely dominated by the Roman army, most notably the many forts along Hadrian’s Wall, and evidence of elaborate civilian buildings like Beadlam is quite rare.
+Compared to the south of Roman Britain, the north was largely dominated by the Roman army, most notably the many forts along Hadrian’s Wall, and evidence of elaborate civilian buildings like Beadlam is quite rare.
+However, Beadlam is one of a cluster of potential villa sites in the Vale of Pickering around Malton, which include Langton, Oulston and Hovingham.

-· Evidence of occupation at Beadlam before the construction of the villa suggests that its owners were members of existing elites who had now adopted a Roman lifestyle.
+Excavations at each of them have revealed a rich array of Roman objects, including jewellery, pottery and expensive glassware, showing that such luxury items were in high demand even at the farthest extent of the empire.
+Evidence of occupation at Beadlam before the construction of the villa suggests that its owners were members of existing elites who had now adopted a Roman lifestyle.
 It was quite common in Yorkshire and across Roman Britain for Iron Age farmsteads to be developed with a Roman-style building.
 Other possible owners could have been retired soldiers who had been rewarded with land for their service, absentee landowners living elsewhere in the empire, or even the Roman emperor himself, who owned various estates in the province of Britannia.

-· The villa at Beadlam had about 30 rooms, which were spread across three ranges built around a large courtyard.
+The villa complex was probably constructed in about 300 CE and was occupied until about 400 CE, just before the end of Roman Britain.
+The villa at Beadlam had about 30 rooms, which were spread across three ranges built around a large courtyard.
 The northern range, the only one visible today, is a typical Romano-British winged-corridor house.
 This house comprised communal rooms in the centre and two private suites of well-appointed rooms on either side, connected by a long veranda.

-· The western suite included a room with a heating system (hypocaust) and in the east suite there was an elaborate reception room with a fine mosaic.
+The western suite included a room with a heating system (hypocaust) and in the east suite there was an elaborate reception room with a fine mosaic.
 It may be that these suites were self-contained and belonged to different households, who shared the use of the other rooms.
+A similar house lay just west of the courtyard and may have been occupied by another household.
+On the eastern side were further buildings that seem to have been used for industrial or agricultural processes.

 It seems likely that there may have been some religious site at Kirkdale in the late Roman period, whether pagan or Christian or an amalgam of both.
 There is evidence of an early burial (including an infant) to the north east of the church at “Trench NB”.
 The first recognised structural phase is “Foundation P” at the north exterior of the church, which used blocks which might have been from the fully Roman period (or might have been reused) and might have been part of a detached structure, such as a funerary building or mausoleum.
 It is not clear whether late Roman Christianity might have reached Kirkdale.
 It was evident in York and it was arguably present in the excavations at the nearby Beadlam villa, but this remains uncertain.